7ing7ing/amazon-clone/README.md

 :page_facing_up:Description:

  An amazon clone where we can add and remove products from basket.
-Create users, login/out, and purchase (as a test).
+Create users, login/out, and purchase (with a test card, 424242...).

 :wrench:Technologies used: